tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/AffineScalar.md

 Y = g(X) = scale * X + shift
 ```

+Alternatively, you can specify `log_scale` instead of `scale` for slighly
+better numerics with tiny scales.
+Note that when using `log_scale` it is
+currently impossible to specify a negative scale.

-if `scale` is not specified, then the bijector has the semantics of
+If `scale` or `log_scale` are not specified, then the bijector has the
-`scale = 1.`.
-Similarly, if `shift` is not specified, then the bijector
+semantics of `scale = 1.`.
+Similarly, if `shift` is not specified, then the
-has the semantics of `shift = 0.`.
+bijector has the semantics of `shift = 0.`.

 #### Args: